About

 Select a recipient category:

-On October 16, 2005, Ivanahoe Groulx, founder of The Circle of Ancient Peacekeepers received The Wolf Award during the sixth annual Peacekeepers’ Circle Ceremony at the Ottawa Odawa Centre.
+On October 16, 2005, Ivanhoe Groulx, founder of The Circle of Ancient Peacekeepers received The Wolf Award during the sixth annual Peacekeepers’ Circle Ceremony at the Ottawa Odawa Centre.

 The Circle of Ancient Peacekeepers builds bridges between cultures through the use of traditional music, dance, poetry and ceremonies.